 Continue focusing on low BC membership regions, and sub regions, and attracting new industry sector representatives to engage with the BC.

-Grow the BC membership base and help to onboard new members for engagement in BC activities, thereby enriching the Constituency’s long-term policy development efforts while simultaneously addressing challenges related to volunteer burn-out.
+Grow the BC membership base and help to onboard new members for engagement in BC activities, thereby enriching the Constituency’s long-term policy development efforts while simultaneously addressing challenges related to volunteer overload in work activities.

 Enhance understanding within the business user community, broadly, about ICANN’s relevance to the security, stability, and resiliency of the global Internet and why that is relevant to business.

-To advance awareness generally about the bottom-up multi-stakeholder model of ICANN by increasing input from a broad cross section of business users--especially from new industry sectors and by supporting engagement in events and activities where ICANN’s topics, and business views are relevant.
+To advance awareness generally about the bottom-up multi-stakeholder model of ICANN by increasing input from a broad cross section of business users--especially from new industry sectors and by supporting engagement of the BC in events and activities where ICANN’s topics, and business views are relevant.

-Continue and enhance involvement with ICANN’s business outreach activities, as relevant to the BC mission [e.g. collaboration with ICANN’s Global Stakeholder Engagement team].
+Continue and enhance involvement with ICANN’s business focused and broader outreach activities, as relevant to the BC mission [e.g. collaboration with ICANN’s Global Stakeholder Engagement team; regional Vice President’s regarding regional strategies, etc].

+FUNDING SCOPE

-The BC has a broad Outreach Strategy that includes using part of its own membership funds, and other special funds [some of which are supported by ICANN funding] that are dedicated to growing BC visibility and engagement in selected events where business executives and others participate.
+The BC has a broad Outreach Strategy that includes using part of its own membership funds, and other special funds [some of which are supported by ICANN funding] that are dedicated to growing BC visibility and engagement in selected events where business executives and others from the business user communities participate.
 The broad BC Outreach strategy is described in this document, with a specific segment focused on the use of ICANN’s Community Regional Outreach Program (CROP) funds.

+OUTREACH ACTIVITIES

-The BC Outreach Strategy will:
+The BC Outreach activities will:

 Present information about ICANN and the BC at ICT related events, particularly in low membership regions where business entities that may qualify to join the BC participate.